What they do

-The Diploma of Digital and Interactive Games and Diploma of Screen and Media (Animation and Games Design) are offered at TAFE colleges and other registered training organisations throughout Western Australia.
+The Diploma of Digital and Interactive Games, Diploma of Software Development and Diploma of Information Technology are offered at TAFE colleges and other registered training organisations throughout Western Australia.
 To find a training provider near you, browse the Jobs and Skills WA website or visit the My Skills website.

-You can also study a degree majoring in game design, games software and production, games technology, digital design or a related field.
+You can also study a degree in game design, software development, digital design or a related field.

 Most universities in Western Australia offer relevant courses.
 Contact the universities you are interested in for more information.